kriebb/kriebb.github.io/content/pages/contact.en.md

 This site is a personal showcase of my resume and a migration of my technical writings from Hashnode.
 All contact through this form is strictly for personal matters.

-Please note that I do not handle any business or professional inquiries through this website.
+Please note that as a consultant at Xebia, I do not handle any business or professional inquiries through this website.
+All professional inquiries should be directed through Xebia.

 - **Location**: Belgium (Antwerp/Ghent region)
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/kristofriebbels)